maarten-pennings/Lego-Mindstorms/ms4/faq.md

 This FAQ has been written from the perspective of using a _Windows PC_ as host, not e.g. a tablet.

-The FAQ is current split in three sections:
+The FAQ is currently split in three sections:
 [general](#general-questions),
 [Word block specific](#word-block-specific-questions) and [Python specific](#python-specific-questions) questions.